roytang/blog/content/post/2008/03/city-champs-trials-iii-2008-reveillark-blink.md

 Of course, he top decks into the Nameless Inversion, killing the Magus and taking me out of the tournament in one swing.

-Terrible&#8230;so many things gone wrong.
+Terrible... so many things gone wrong.
 I should have reserved a blink to protect the Moat.
 If I hadn't played the lens, the Mirror Entity could have protected the Moat.
 Or I could have Venser'ed.
 I also evoked the Reveillark purely out of instinct, thinking something like I could bring back Cloudskate+ Entity, bounce the Body Double, recast it and win the game, but I wouldn't have had enough mana for that.

 Lack of experience with the deck was partly to blame, since I didn't have the instinct to recognize that I couldn't combo with the Body Double in play.
 Still, I need to address this lack of thinking-through my plays since I often turns wins or draws into losses unnecessarily.